sammyjel/my_CVs/README.md

 •	Sound Engineering
 # Work History #

-IT Support/ DevOps Engineer 	 01/2019 to Current SARITAY IT CONSULT & ISTEK EDUCATION AND IT SERVICES
+DevOps Engineer 	 01/2019 to Current
-•	Manage entire software development lifecycle, including code deployment and release management
-•	Implement CI/CD pipelines using Jenkins, Docker, Kubernetes and GitHub, reducing deployment time by 50%
-•	Configure and maintain cloud infrastructure on AWS, including EC2, S3, and RDS
+SARITAY IT CONSULT & ISTEK EDUCATION AND IT SERVICES Manage entire software development lifecycle, including code deployment and release management Implement CI/CD pipelines using Jenkins, Docker, Kubernetes and GitHub, reducing deployment time by 50% Configure and maintain cloud infrastructure on AWS, including EC2, S3, and RDS Assist in the deployment, automation and maintenance of cloud infrastructure across AWS and Azure environments.
-•	Implement security measures and performed regular vulnerability assessments
-•	Provide technical support for customers via phone, email, and ticketing system
-•	Resolve technical issues related to Linux and Windows servers, including networking, software, and hardware
-•	Collaborate with team members to identify and troubleshoot complex issues
+Utilize virtualization technologies like VMware, Hyper-V, and KVM to manage virtual environments.
+Develop, manage and optimize CI/CD pipelines for efficient and reliable software releases.
+Support software deployments, configuration management, and version control across development, staging, and production environments.
+Use of automation tools to streamline cloud operations, including deployment, scaling and monitoring.
+Monitor system performance, availability, and security using tools like Azure Monitor, Logic Monitor, Datadog, Prometheus, ELK etc.
-•	Assist customers with configuring and optimizing their servers and applications
+Assist with patch management and routine maintenance of servers, applications, network configurations, and security configurations.
+Collaborate with Dev and QA teams to troubleshoot deployments and environment-related issues.
+Support Information Security audits, including logging, compliance checks, and vulnerability remediations.
+Participate in incident response, root cause analysis, and documentation of system incidents and resolutions.
+Help implement infrastructure-as-code (IaC) using tools such as Terraform.

-•	Document technical solutions for future reference
+•	Document technical solutions for future reference on jira.
-•	Maintain high level of customer satisfaction by ensuring timely and effective resolution of issues
-•	Provide technical support for customers via phone, email, and ticketing system
-•	Resolve technical issues related to Linux and Windows servers, including networking, software, and hardware
-•	Collaborate with team members to identify and troubleshoot complex issues
-•	Assist customers with configuring and optimizing their servers and applications

 # ATM/ IT support staff 	 01/2008 to 03/2019
 INTERCONTINENTAL BANK PLC/ ACCESS BANK PLC